dougeby/IntuneDocs/intune/apps-selective-wipe.md

 You can have a summarized report that shows the overall status of the wipe request, and includes the number of pending requests and failures.
 To get more details, follow these steps:

-1. On the **Mobile Apps - App selective wipe** pane, you can see the list of your requests grouped by users.
+1. On the **Client Apps - App selective wipe** pane, you can see the list of your requests grouped by users.
 Because the system creates a wipe request for each protected app running on the device, you might see multiple requests for a user.
 The status indicates whether a wipe request is **pending**, **failed**, or **successful**.

 	![Screenshot of the wipe request status in the App selective wipe pane](./media/wipe-request-status-1.png)